Jenny-Jiani/Jenny-Jiani.github.io/introduction/how-to-guide/check-if-the-barcode-image-is-clear-enough-for-recognition.md

 ---
 layout: default-layout
 title: Dynamsoft Barcode Reader How-to Guides - Check If the Barcode Image Is Clear Enough for Recognition
-description: This page shows how to check if the barcode image is clear enough for recognition.
 keywords: image resolution, barcode module, clear image, how-to guides
 needAutoGenerateSidebar: false
 ---